+1 See General Education requirements in the Current Chipola College Catalog.

-- 1 Twelve (12) hours of Gordon Rule Writing are required.
-In addition to ENC 1101 and ENC 1102, choose from the following courses to complete the 12 hour requirement: AML 2010, AML 2020, ENC 2210, ENL 2012, ENL 2022, HUM 1020, HUM 2235, SPT 2521, or ENC 1133. - $^{2}\,\,$ Major courses; must be completed with a grade of "C" or better. - 3 A minimum of six semester hours of mathematics are required.
-If less than nine hours of math are taken, another general education course is required. - 4 MAT 2905, Mathematics through Tutoring, is suggested for the elective credit if the student places directly into MAC 1311.
-This course may be repeated if the student needs additional hours after completing all required courses. - 5 Completion of EDF 2085, TSL 3520, and MHF 4404 meets the diversity requirement only for Chipola.
-For transfer to other institutions, refer to the "Courses with International or Diversity Focus" in the Chipola Catalog. - 6 Upon departmental approval, students may substitute SPC 2017 for SPC 2608; 1 additional hours of elective may be required. - 7 MGF 1107 must be taken if student places directly into MAC 1311. - 8 Must choose one course from the following: AST 1002, BSC 1005, BSC 2010, BSC 2085, CHM 1045, ESC 1000, EVR 1001, PHY 1053C, PHY 2048C, PSC 1121 - 9 Choose one of the following: ARH 1000, MUL 2010, THE 1000. - 10 Suggested Electives: EDG 2316 or EDG 2370. - 11 MAC 2312 must be taken if student places directly into MAC 1311. - 12 Or department approved Mathematics course.
+2 Major courses; must be completed with a grade of "C" or better.

+3 A minimum of six semester hours of mathematics are required.
+If less than nine hours of math are taken, another general education course is required.

+4 MAT 2905, Mathematics through Tutoring, is suggested for the elective credit.
+This course may be repeated if the student needs additional hours after completing all required courses.
+5 Completion of EDF 2085, TSL 3520, and MHF 4404 meets the diversity requirement only for Chipola.
+For transfer to other institutions, refer to the "Courses with"

+International or Diversity Focus" in the Chipola Catalog.

+6 Upon departmental approval, students may substitute SPC 2017 for SPC 2608; 1 additional hour of elective may be required.

+7 MGF 1106 must be taken if student places directly into MAC 1311.

+8 Suggested Electives: EDG 2316 or EDG 2370 or MAT 2905.

+9 MAC 2312 must be taken if student places directly into MAC 1311.

+10 Or department approved Mathematics course.

+11 All first-time-in-college students (Fall 2018 and beyond) are required to demonstrate competency in civic literacy through one of the following options: 1) successfully passing either POS 2041 American Federal Government or AMH 2020 American History Since 1865, or 2) achieving the standard score on AP Government and Politics: United States, AP United States History or CLEP: American Government.

+Ewashman Vaar